-Why is Swoop Aero focused on delivering healthcare?
+Why is Swoop Aero focused on healthcare?

-Swoop Aero uses autonomous drones to transport goods by air.
+Swoop uses autonomous drones to transport goods by air.
 We call it airborne mobility.
 And instead of delivering coffee and burritos, we focus on essential healthcare supplies.
 But why?

-A joint report from the World Bank and the World Health Organisation found that at least half of the world’s population still can’t obtain essential health services.
+A joint report from the World Bank and the World Health Organisation found that at least half of the world’s population still cannot obtain essential health services.
 At Swoop, we believe the provision of essential health services should be a universal right and we’re working to make this a reality.

 One of the biggest challenges to health services in remote areas is getting the medical supplies to where people need them.
 That last mile transportation is often done by health administrators or nurses and can be treacherous.
-Here are some of the challenges they have to deal with:
+Here are some of the challenges they have to deal with;

 Having to navigate mountains, rivers, dense jungle and rough seas while maintaining the integrity of the medical supplies.